bwcarp/wedding-rs-vp/README.md

 ## For Blake & Mellie's Wedding

-This was the RSVP portal for wedding website.
+This was the RSVP portal for our wedding website.
 I took it as an opportunity to learn Rust, therefore it is very bad Rust.

 Things to know about certain pieces: